ANNOUNCEMENT/$5M Seed Round

 //Why this isn't just another rules file

 Developers have tried solving this with rules files.
-This is what .cursorrules, AGENTS.md, and similar approaches attempt.
+This is what .cursorrules, CLAUDE.md, AGENTS.md, and similar approaches attempt.
 These help, but they have a fundamental limitation: Rules decay.

 RulesTaste